SymfonyCasts/lemon-squeezy/sfcasts/list-orders.md

 This ensures that we only load orders for the email stored in LemonSqueezy. *Technically* someone could *still* interfere with this, but it’s much harder to do now.

 I also suggest adding email verification for users, so we can be absolutely sure they own the email they're using.
+And hey, you can leverage [SymfonyCasts/verify-email-bundle](https://github.com/SymfonyCasts/verify-email-bundle) for this!

 We've also made `lsСustomerId` a unique field on the `User` entity, so the webhook request will fail and won't be able to update the customer in the webhook process if someone with the *same* customer ID exists in the database, making hijacking someone's identity nearly impossible.

 And that's all there is to it!
 You've successfully rendered a list of orders on the account page using the LemonSqueezy API.